ssilverman/QNEthernet/README.md

 I'm not 100% percent certain where this library will go, but I want it to be amazing.
-It's meant to be an alternative to the NativeEthernet/FNET library on the Teensy 4.1 and to other libraries on boards that use the W5500.
+It's meant to be an alternative to the NativeEthernet/FNET library on the Teensy 4.1 and to other libraries on platforms that use the W5500.

 I'm also not settled on the name.